SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ### Task 1: Set up a publisher for the ServoMsg message ###

 Now you know how to publish a ROS message.
 Let's write our first ROS code!
 Open your `pure_pursuit.py` file in the text editor of your choice (file path: `<Path of your repo>/ECE346/ROS_Core/src/Labs/Lab1/scripts/controller/pure_pursuit.py`).
 Your first task is to set up a missing publisher in the function `setup_publisher` following instructions under **TODO**.
-Make sure you read through the code to get an understanding of variable names (e.g topic name). **Once you are finished, show your code to a lab TA**, either by sending a photo (e.g., a screenshot or clear a photo of your screen with a phone camera) on slack or showing in-person during lab OH, and proceed.
-Note: you can proceed before receiving confirmation from a lab TA, but to receive full credit for this lab you must show your completed, correct work for each required section before the lab's deadline.
-This applies for all of Lab 1.
+Make sure you read through the code to get an understanding of variable names (e.g., the topic name). **Once you are finished**, you can proceed to the next task.
+This is also a good point to check in with a lab TA during lab OH to make sure you're on the right track, but you can submit everything at the very end if you’re confident you know what you’re doing!

 ### ROS Subscriber ###
 The code for the subscriber is very similar to the publisher and can be seen below.
 Now, instead of publishing to the `chatter` topic, we are subscribing to it.